 You will be asked about your child’s symptoms and medical history.
 A physical exam will be done.
 Your child's milestones and growth record will be reviewed.
 An

-of the left wrist bones may be taken to assess bone age.
+of the left wrist bones will be taken to assess bone age.
 This will help to assess if bone

 is normal for your child’s current level of pubertal development.

-Images may be taken of your child's bodily structures.
+Images may be taken of your child's bodily structures if the cause needs to be further identified.
 This can be done with: MRI scanPelvic ultrasound (female)

 Other treatment depends on the cause.
 For those who have a chronic underlying disease, treatment is aimed at the specific condition.
 After the condition is treated, puberty often begins on its own.

 Sex hormones will help start sexual development.
 They will be given to those who cannot make their own, such children with chromosomal abnormalities.
 This can include Turner syndrome or Klinefelter syndrome.